TaoAthe/Dreamer1/REBUILD_GUIDE.md

 - Make sure Visual Studio has the necessary workloads installed:
   - Game development with C++
   - .NET desktop development

+### "Could not fetch all the available targets from the unreal build tool"
+- Run the `FixUnrealBuildTool.bat` script specifically designed to fix this issue
+- The script creates a proper environment setup and rebuilds all necessary modules
+- If the script doesn't work, check the log file it generates for more detailed error information

 ### "The following modules are missing or built with a different engine version"
 - Select "Yes" to rebuild modules